 Senior housing specialists are like real estate agents who specialize in senior living.

-They know the local market, the reputation of the various communities, and help find the right place based on budget and care needs.
+They know the local market and the reputations of the various communities, and they help find the right place based on budget and care needs.

 Like real estate agents, they don’t charge you for their services – they typically get commissions from care communities.